stevekinney/stevekinney.net/src/writing/setup-python.md

   - virtual-env
 ---

-So, you want to get started writing some Python on your Mac.
-Setting up a modern Python environment can be streamlined using a combination of package managers, virtual environments, and IDEs.
+So, you want to get started writing some Python on your Macintosh computer.
+That seems reasonable.
+Let's walk through some of the steps.

+## Install the Xcode Command Line Tools

+I can't remember if you're going to need this immediately, but you're going to need this _eventually_.
+Let's get it out of the way now.

+> [!Info] Why do I need this?
+> Apple offers the Xcode Command Line Tools, a set of essential software development utilities.
+These include compilers, debuggers, and more, all vital for macOS development.
+They aid in compiling code, managing versions, and using system utilities.
+Users can install them without the full Xcode IDE, making them a lightweight option for those who don't need the complete environment—which includes you at this point.

 ## Install Homebrew

 Obviously, if you already have Homebrew, you can skip this step.
-But—for the sake of completeness—let's assume that you don't.
+But for the sake of completeness, let's assume that you don't.

 What is [Homebrew](https://brew.sh/)?
 Homebrew is a popular package manager for macOS that simplifies the installation of software.
+Basically, instead of going out and finding some special tool (i.e. Python), downloading it, and installing it correcting, you can run a simple command like `brew install python`.

 ```sh
 /bin/bash -c "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/HEAD/install.sh)"